mnfst/manifest/docs/custom-logic.md

 ### @BeforeRemove

-You can define a method with any name in the entity and mark it with @BeforeRemove and CASE will call it before the entity is removed.
+You can define a method with any name in the entity and mark it with @BeforeRemove.
+CASE will call it before the entity is removed.

 ```js
 @Entity()